arjunmenon/localForage/README.md

 [project homepage](http://slimerjs.org/install.html#install-firefox).

 Once everything is installed you can simply type `grunt test` to make sure the code is working as expected.
+This will also [check your code quality](http://www.jshint.com/), ensuring your patch is in-line with localForage's code style.

 TODO: Provide Windows/Linux instructions; check into XULRunner setup.